CodeHarborHub/codeharborhub.github.io/docs/Computer Networks/intro_to_cn.md

 ## What Are Computer Networks?

 A **computer network** is a collection of interconnected devices that communicate with each other to share resources and information.
 These devices can include computers, servers, smartphones, and networking hardware like routers and switches.

+### Key Components of a Network

+1. **Nodes**: These are the devices connected to the network, such as computers, smartphones, printers, and servers.
+2. **Links**: These are the communication pathways that connect nodes.
+They can be physical (cables) or wireless (radio waves).
+3. **Switches**: Devices that connect multiple devices within a LAN and use MAC addresses to forward data to the correct destination.
+4. **Routers**: Devices that connect different networks together and use IP addresses to route data between networks.
+5. **Protocols**: Sets of rules and conventions that determine how data is transmitted and received across the network (e.g., TCP/IP, HTTP).

 ### Types of Networks